Pictures cannot depict one of the most pleasant design features of the GE Monogram ZDT870SSF dishwasher: the sounds it makes!

 As with many GE appliances, the ZDT870SSF has a great deal of visual appeal, including flush mounting in your cabinets, an LCD display, and LED lighting.

-Among the practical features are a third rack for silverware and flatware, multi-position folding tines on the lower rack, and an upper rack that can be adjusted up or down by two inches to accommodate each load of dishes.
+Among the practical features are a third rack for silverware and flatware, versatile folding tines on the lower rack, and an upper rack that can be adjusted up or down by two inches to accommodate each load of dishes.

 Would you want an appliance that makes more beautiful sounds as an alert?
 Let us know.